wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-infrastructure-services-implementation-guidelines.md

 ### Affixes

 When creating certain resources, Azure uses some defaults to simplify management of the resources that are associated with these resources.
-For example, when creating the first virtual machine for a new cloud service, the Azure portal attempts to use the virtual machine’s name for the name of a new cloud service for the virtual machine.
+For example, when creating the first virtual machine for a new cloud service, the Azure Management Portal attempts to use the virtual machine’s name for the name of a new cloud service for the virtual machine.

 Therefore, it is beneficial to identify types of resources that need an affix to identify that type.
 In addition, clearly specify whether the affix will be at: